LabKey/wnprc-modules/docker/README.md

 dockertokenpath=<dockerhubToken>
 ```

 Gradle tasks to interact with Docker have two versions, one using a [plugin](https://github.com/bmuschko/gradle-docker-plugin) and the second one uses direct command line via the Docker CLI.
-All the tasks defined in the `build.gradle` file have the two flavors.
+Thus, all the tasks defined in the `build.gradle` file have two versions.
 Either of the following command downloads all the custom images manage by the IDS unit.

 ```
 ./gradlew downloadAll